concordium-cl/sandbox/SECURITY.md

 ## Eligibility

-Generally speaking, we appreciate it very much of being informed about bugs that poses a significant vulnerability to the security or integrity of the Concordium Network.
+Generally speaking, we appreciate it very much for being informed about bugs that pose a significant vulnerability to the security or integrity of the Concordium Network.
 Anything which has the potential for financial loss or data breach is of highest interest, including:

 - implementation bugs that can lead to financial loss
 - access to our production servers